 We have no employees.
 All of our operating functions and general and administrative support services are provided by employees of EPCO pursuant to the ASA or by other service providers.
-Enterprise GP Holdings, Enterprise Products Partners, Duncan Energy Partners and their respective general partners are parties to the ASA.
+We, Duncan Energy Partners, Enterprise GP Holdings and our respective general partners are parties to the ASA.
 The significant terms of the ASA are as follows: